 Dr. Killigan’s Premium Pantry Moth Traps

-- DR. KILLIGAN’S HAS SERVED MORE THAN 1 MILLION HOUSEHOLDS.
-Don’t settle for poorly made imitations or the industrial, generic and outdated 1970s...
+- Dr. Killigan’s Has Served More Than 1 Million Households — Don’t settle for poorly made imitations, or the generic and outdated alternatives...

-- NON-TOXIC SOLUTION WITH KILLER RESULTS - Dr. Killigan’s Proprietary Blue Stripe Formula synergizes double-potent pheromones and the stickiest glue...
+- Backed By Patented Technology — Dr. Killigan’s Proprietary Blue Stripe Formula features double-potent pheromones and the stickiest glue to lure...

 At Dr. Killigan’s, they know that moth infestations can be a real pain.
 You open your pantry to grab a bag of flour, and suddenly there are dozens of little moths flying around.
 Not only are they annoying, but they can also contaminate your food and cause serious damage to your pantry.